 • The cladding product in London is manufactured by Reynobond; Gibraltar’s product is made by Weber.

 • GJBS have also confirmed that when considering the application and the design of the cladding throughout the refurbished housing estates, fire risk issues were a paramount consideration.
 The Weber system uses accredited and approved materials for this type of use and the design was developed in direct consultation with the manufacturers of the insulation system and was applied using their latest approved technical guidelines, which include a system of fire breaks, both horizontal and vertical, to ensure that any potential fire does not spread in an uncontrolled manner through the building.
+Water Mold Fire Restoration can also restore entire houses or parts of homes that have been affected by a fire.

 • The technical advice to HM Government of Gibraltar as regards the behaviour of the materials used in a fire situation is that the external surfaces of the system is classified as Class 0 or ‘low risk’ as defined in the documents supporting the national Building Regulations.